Next Start

 3/19/2021

-The process of welding uses heat and pressure to join metals and other materials together to form new shapes and objects.
+Welding is a process that uses heat and pressure to join metals and other materials together to form new shapes and objects.
 Material called filler is added to help meld the original pieces.

-Since the two are so closely related, it’s not uncommon for welders to also know fabrication techniques.
+Since welding is a type of fabrication, it’s not uncommon for welders to know fabrication techniques.
 If you’re interested in finding out more about the process, keep on reading!

 What Is Metal Fabrication?

-Metal fabrication uses a variety of methods to build structures, machines and other products from raw materials.
-These materials can include castings, formed and expanded metals, flat metals, plate meal, and welding wire.
+Metal fabrication uses different methods to build structures, machines and other products from raw materials.
+These materials can include castings, formed and expanded metals, flat metals, plate metal and welding wire.

 Items produced using metal fabrication can include: